cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 ## Summary

-We have demonstrated how to get started with Attack Surface Management (ASM) and graph visualization with Neo4j along with some starter queries.
+We have demonstrated how to get started with Attack Surface Management (ASM) and graph visualization with Neo4j along with some starter queries regarding databases, data, and AWS Identity and Access Management.
 Now you should be able to customize and create more queries, relationships, and utilize CloudQuery to help improve the security posture of your organization!

 If you have use cases, custom queries, and examples from using CloudQuery, we would love to hear from you!
 Reach out to us on [GitHub](https://github.com/cloudquery/cloudquery) or [Discord](https://cloudquery.io/discord)!